GigHive bee gighive

 • If you are going to install to Azure, Azure will provision an IP for you.

-• In either case, the install will ask you to add the IP to the appropriate Ansible configuration inventory file.
+• In a later step, you will add that IP to the appropriate variable in the Ansible inventory file.

 • See Ansible core files discussion for more info on how Ansible’s configuration works .